rsyncOSX/mydocsy/content/en/docs/Important.md

 {{< /alert >}}

 Before executing a new task in RsyncUI, please perform an estimation run, a `--dry-run`, and inspect the result.
-If you inadvertently set an empty catalog as the source and the delete parameter is *enabled*, RsyncUI, via rsync, will delete all files in the destination.
+If you inadvertently set an empty catalog as the source and the *delete parameter* is *enabled*, rsync will delete all files in the destination.

 For instructions on executing an estimation run, refer to the *New tasks* or *Getting started* section.